Learning Nash Equilibria in Zero-Sum Stochastic Games via Entropy-Regularized Policy Approximation: Numerical Experiments

-The effectiveness of dynamic scheduling is demonstrated in Figure~\ref{fig:4x4-conv}(a) for the case of the 4$ \times$4 PEG where it is shown that dynamic scheduling reduced the number of episodes till convergence.
-For 6$ \times$6 PEG and Soccer, which have less stochasticity, dynamic scheduling improves the performance of the algorithm at convergence, as seen in Figure~\ref{fig:dynamic-scheduling-examples}.
-Dynamic scheduling also reduces the length that SNQ2 exploits a potentially bad prior when the Q-values are far from convergence, especially at the beginning.
-As the initial learning rate is large, a Q-value based on a bad prior policy could be difficult to correct later on.
-The proposed dynamic scheduling also reduces the prior policy update frequency when the algorithm is close to convergence and thus reduces oscillations, as demonstrated in Figure~\ref{fig:4x4-conv}.
+In Figure~\ref{fig:4x4-conv}(a), we use a fixed schedule (FS) with constant prior update intervals and we compare with the dynamic schedule (DS).
+The latter demonstrates a faster episode-wise convergence by reducing the number of episodes in which SNQ2L exploits a bad initial prior at the beginning of the learning.
+As the initial learning rate is large, a Q-value based on a bad prior could be difficult to correct later on.
+When the algorithm is close to convergence, DS reduces the prior update frequency and thus reduces performance oscillations, as shown in Figure~\ref{fig:4x4-conv}.
+In Figure~\ref{fig:dynamic-schedule-examples}, the FS is fine-tuned through trial and error, and the DS is given a sub-optimal initial schedule.
+DS recovers from the given sub-optimal schedule and is still capable of achieving similar, or even better, performance compared to the hand-tuned FS.